FinHubSA/aarons_kit-backend/README.md

 ## Doing Aaron's Kit Demo

-Create a demo database demo_masterlist
+Create a demo database demo_masterlist if it's not already there

 Change aarons_kit/settings.py to point to demo_masterlist